The Gilded Cage (De Morgan)

-The Gilded Cage is a 1919 oil painting by Evelyn De Morgan.
-It was her final work before her death later in the year.
+The Gilded Cage is an oil painting on canvas by the English painter Evelyn De Morgan, from 1901-1902, on loan from the De Morgan Collection to the Watts Gallery.

 In the painting a woman looks out a window.
 Her outstretched hand forms a gesture of yearning as she watches a group of dancers and musicians.
 The principal figure among the travelling group is a woman who dances while holding her baby, suggesting that the scene also represents maternal duty.
-Broken jewelry and a book lay on the floor.
+Broken jewellery and a book lie on the floor.

 A bird soars free about the dancers, which contrasts sharply to the captive bird in the gilded cage hanging near the woman's distraught older husband.